Network-Sec/CC-Search/README.md

 The domain names are `reversed`, beginning with the `TLD`.

 Followed by that is the rest of the URL, then the WARC file name, followed by the offsets - these are the addresses where the actual data is found.

-`If you want to search for passwords etc. you need to download the WARC files called cdx-00000.gz` - this tool is `not` made for that, it's for finding historic info on specific domains / IP addresses.
-There is no tool that can search in any other way online, Common Crawl provides only this way of searching (which I think is the root of the whole problem, that why people download all the WARC files completely).

 ```
 83,228,179,1)/wordpress/index.php/2023/05/22/22052566 20230601095112	cdx-00000.gz	18332338	207996	95